linux-blktests/blktests-ci/README.md

 The bare metal OS installation on the cluster nodes is out of scope of this project.
 One could use Proxmox or similar software.

-Now is a great time to check on the cluster nodes that the NVIDIA® Mellanox® ConnectX®-6 Dx SmartNIC and all PCIe devices that shall be passed to KubeVirt VMs (for CI testing) are rebound to the vfio driver on every startup (e.g. through kernel arguments).
+Now is a great time to check on the cluster nodes that all PCIe devices that shall be passed to KubeVirt VMs (for CI testing) are rebound to the vfio driver on every startup (e.g. through kernel arguments).

----

-#### 📝TODO

-- Improve scripts by making any SmartNIC a configurable `variables.yaml` entry instead of hard coding in `playbook/roles/configure-physical-k8s-cluster-node/tasks/enp129s0f0np0.rules` and
-  `playbook/install-k8s-requirements.yaml`
-  (sriov and multus config)

----

-Next make sure to adjust the `kubevirt-config.yaml` to define the same PCIe devices from last step (besides the SmartNIC) in `pciHostDevices`:
+Next make sure to adjust the `kubevirt-config.yaml` to define the same PCIe devices from last step in `pciHostDevices`:
 `playbook/roles/k8s-install-kubevirt/tasks/kubevirt-config.yaml`

 ---